April 9-11, 2019 | Hotel Murano, Tacoma, Washington

-We were privileged to welcome our 2019 keynote speakers:
+We are privileged to welcome our 2019 keynote speakers:

 Participants enjoy the opportunity to build professional relationships and network with colleagues and to connect with exhibitors who are showcased state-of-the art data collection, analytical, and reporting solutions.

 - Enhance the scientific understanding of Pacific Northwest hydrogeology and water resources focusing on the occurrence, movement, and quality of groundwater and surface water.